webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-unique"></a>
 #### unique:_table_,_column_

-The field under validation must be unique in the specified table.
+The field must be unique in the specified table.

-**Specifying Custom Table/Column Names:**
+**Specify custom table/column name:**

-You can directly specify the model class name:
+You can specify the model class name directly:

 ```php
 Validator::make($data, [